rnmapbox/maps/android/install.md

 ## React-Native > `0.60.0`

-If you are using autolinking feature introduced in React-Native `0.60.0` you do not need any additional steps.
+If you are using React-Native `0.60.0` or greater, you do not need to perform any additional steps due to the RN autolinking feature.

 <br>

+## Installation FAQ:

+Q: I am receiving a `getDataNetworkTypeForSubscriber` error when attempting to display a MapView.

+A: You need to add <uses-permission android:name="android.permission.READ_PHONE_STATE"/> to the `app/src/main/AndroidManifest.xml` file.
+Restart the app after.
+See this for more info (https://github.com/react-native-mapbox-gl/maps/issues/1286)

 ## Mapbox Maps SDK

-It is possible to set a custom version of the Mapbox SDK
+If you want to set a custom version of the Mapbox SDK perform the following steps:

 Add the following to your `android/build.gradle`: